Beatrice Edgell: Early life and education

 Edgell was born in Tewkesbury, Gloucestershire, England, in 1871, the youngest of six children of Edward Higginson Edgell and his wife, the former Sarah Ann Buckle.
 Edward Edgell was a bank manager in Tewkesbury.
 Beatrice Edgell's mother died when her youngest daughter was 11 years old.

-She attended Tewkesbury High School for Girls between the ages of 10 to 14.
+She attended Tewkesbury High School for Girls between the ages of 10 and 14.
 In 1886 she went to Notting Hill High School for Girls, leaving in 1891 to enter University College Wales, Aberystwyth, where she studied mainly philosophy.
 She earned a Bachelor of Arts (BA) degree in Mental and Moral sciences from the University of London in 1894.

 From 1894 to 1897 Edgell taught high school in Sunderland and Blackburn, earning a teaching diploma from the University of London in 1896.
 In 1897 she returned to study in Aberystwyth, where her alma mater had become part of the University of Wales.
 In 1898 she earned a BA in philosophy from the University of Wales, followed in 1899 by a Master of Arts degree from the same university.